 • 500 students and teachers with support

 And, they’re not stopping there!
-With the goal of doubling the number of scholarships they can provide to Ugandan students, the foundation is embarking on a storytelling project this fall, during which team members will travel to Uganda to take videos, photos, and interviews of some of these remarkable kids.
+With the goal of doubling the number of scholarships they can provide to Ugandan students, the foundation has been working on a storytelling project, during which team members traveled to Uganda to take videos, photos, and interviews of some of these remarkable kids.
 Telling their stories will help clarify the vast need for access to education for students in Uganda, and enable the Kikulu Foundation to widen their reach and help even more kids realize their dreams.

 We’ll be following up with Alisha and her foundation in the coming months to learn more about the impact of investing in global education and to hear student stories from Uganda, so please stay tuned!
 And, as always, check out our collection of eco-friendly, non-toxic play clothes—your purchases help us support the Kikulu Foundation and other changemaker organizations in the Change for Women Collective.